wagtail/wagtail.org/docs/infrastructure.md

 ## Resetting the Staging site

-Steps for resetting the `staging` git branch, and deploying it with a clone of the production site database.
+We regularly reset the staging site to match production.
+Here are the steps for resetting the `staging` git branch, and deploying it with a clone of the production site database.

 ### Pre-flight checks